orhun/Picasso/README.md

 * After preparing the circuit, there is not much left to do.
 We have to flash the bootloader and firmware to PIC18F2550 to use the board with US-Burn software.
-To achieve this, a PIC programmer is required due to the need of bootloader flashing.
+**To achieve this, a PIC programmer is required due to the need of bootloader flashing.**
+Flash the [boot_0_20mhz.hex]() to the 18F2550 after US-Burn detected the PIC.